amancio-g08/amancio-g08/README.md

 Hello! 👋 I'm Gabriel, a Technology student from Brazil.

-* 📖 Currently, I'm studying systems analysis and development at FIAP
+* 📖 Currently, I'm studying Quality Assurance
 * 🔭 I'm actively seeking my first internship opportunity.
-My dream is to one day work with IT Management and become a Scrum Master.

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I'm 18 years old and live in São Paulo.
+  - 💬 I'm 19 years old and live in São Paulo.
 I'm proficient in English and Spanish.
-I have experience with Python, SQL, Big Data, Java, HTML, CSS, Scrum fundamentals, Chatbots, and React (all subjects from college).
+I have experience with Cypress, Postman, Web Automation, Scrum.

   - ⚡ I love studying and learning new things.
 I believe knowledge is like a key that opens infinite doors.
 I'm also passionate about music and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. :)
 </details>